 - Shorter but brisk walks are more beneficial to health and weight loss.

 - A fitness tracker can help you keep tabs on how much you’ve moved.

 For significant weight loss, strength exercises should be included alongside walking and other moderate aerobic activity.

-Anaerobic exercise works your muscles and can reduce your blood sugar levels, reducing this risk and making it easier to lose weight.
-Here’s how:
+Anaerobic exercise works your muscles and can reduce your blood sugar levels, reducing the risk of insulin resistance and weight gain.

-As if there wasn’t enough reason to up the intensity of your exercise, research shows that muscle tissue increases your metabolic rate.
-This means muscle can burn calories more than fat, even when we are resting.
+As if there wasn’t enough reason to up the intensity of your walk, research shows that muscle tissue increases your metabolic rate.
+This means muscle burns calories more than fat, even when we are resting.

-To increase the intensity of your walk and use your muscles more, try:
+To increase the intensity of your walk and work your muscles harder, try:

 - Anaerobic exercise can reduce your blood sugar levels and make it easier to lose weight.

 - Increasing your muscle tissue can increase your metabolic rate, helping you burn more calories.